 The card refers to a report that German command told their troops that if they allowed themselves to be captured by New Zealand forces on the Western Front that they might risk being eaten.

 If the rumor is to be believed then it appears that German command may have spread word of Maori cannibalism to their troops, perhaps as an attempt to demonize the enemy or to discourage them from surrendering.
-New Zealand’s history of cannibalism was well known throughout the 19th century, although almost certainly misunderstood.
+New Zealand’s history of cannibalism was widely known at the time, although almost frequently grossly misrepresented.
 If the spreading of the cannibalism rumor was a deliberate act of propaganda by the Germans then this card is evidence that it backfired and boosted the moral of New Zealanders in the trenches.

 Further evidence is this photograph as used on the cover of Matthew Wright’s history of the New Zealand Division on the Western Front.